Explore our Digital Marketing Strategy and Planning Toolkit

 A customer journey map is a visual model that shows you how your customers behave at each touchpoint with your business.
 This technique, also known as “touchpoint mapping”, is aimed at reviewing how digital experiences and content support customer decision-making across a multi-channel journey.

 As customers navigate touchpoints in different ways, enhancing your omnichannel experience across different platforms is essential for improving the success of your marketing.
-McKinsey.com claim that offering a compelling omnichannel experience is no longer a nice-to-have, but a "requirement for survival".
+Omnichannel strategy and customer journey mapping go hand in hand.
+In order to have cohesion in messaging and identity across your touchpoints, you need a strong understanding of your entire digital identity.

-Without a proper plan in place, it's hard to track all the different elements of your customer journey, it can feel like re-inventing the wheel each time.
-So, if you don't have a dedicated plan in place, you can use our free digital marketing plan template.
+However, without a proper plan in place it's hard to track all the different elements of your customer journey.
+If you don't have a dedicated plan in place, you can use our free digital marketing plan template to get started.

 What are the benefits of creating a customer journey map?